nyss-platform-norcross/dhis2-integration-code/README.md

 If all went well, you can now run the script and select option 4 to get all new reports from Nyss and push them as events to DHIS2.

-### 3.2.
+### 2.2.
 Add new geographical structure from Nyss to DHIS2

 Run the script and select 1.

-### 3.3.
+### 2.3.
 Synchronize new reports

-Run the script and select 4.
+Run integrateNyssToDHIS2 and select 4.
 You can also directly run
 ```
 python3 synchronizeReportsToEvents.py
 ```